-Regardless of what anyone tells me, or what the “ever-changing science” surrounding the newest food fad says, I always do a little research on the traditional ways people ate specific foods, and then experiment on myself.
+Regardless of what anyone tells me, or what the “ever-changing science” surrounding the newest food fad says, I always do my own research on the traditional ways people ate specific foods, and then experiment on myself.

 The Asians ate wheat-based noodles, the French ate croissants, people in the middle east ate chapattis and pita bread, and all over Europe various types of bread have been staple foods for centuries.

 So, what happened to wheat and other glutinous products to deserve such a bad rap?

 The first reason is pretty obvious… the human digestive system has deteriorated over the past 70 years due to large amounts of sugar, highly processed and chemicalized foods, excess stress, lack of chewing (we bite and swallow!), mom’s not breastfeeding their babies, overuse of antibiotics that destroy intestinal flora, and various other reasons.